ParisaDarkhal/README-Generator/Develop/utils/README.md

   ---

   ## Usage:
   It is opensource.
-I will be happy if you use it and add to it.
+Please contribute to improve it.

   ---

   ## Contribution:
-  Please forke before making any changes.
+  Please fork before contribution.

   ---